Skip to main content

 We can lower costs but this will mean reducing our levels of service in some areas.

-We're asking for your feedback on the options
+We asked for your feedback on the options

-We also have to absorb rising costs from inflation in providing our much-needed every day services.
+We have to absorb rising costs from inflation in providing our much-needed every day services.
 We're working hard to keep rates affordable while still doing what needs to be done.

-The options
+The options were

 Our budget, our challenges and recovery focus